 What does the Xtreme 35 Tire Package add?

-The Xtreme 35 Tire Package (AGB) is the most significant off-road upgrade available on non-392 Wranglers.
+The Xtreme 35 Tire Package is the most significant off-road upgrade available on non-Moab 392 Wranglers.
 It is available on the Sport 4-door and Rubicon 4-door — not on the Sahara or 2-door models.
-At $2,995 MSRP, it adds:
+Contact us for current pricing on this package.
+It adds:

-- LT315/70R17C tires — 35-inch off-road tires significantly more aggressive than the standard rubber
+- 35-inch off-road tires — significantly more aggressive than the standard rubber

 - 35-inch tire suspension lift — raises ride height to accommodate the larger tires

-- 4.56 rear axle ratio — re-geared to maintain performance with the larger tires
+- Performance axle ratio — re-geared to maintain performance with the larger tires

 - Performance brakes — upgraded to handle the additional weight and stopping demands